 Departmental procedures for appointing TAs are described above in section VIII.2.
 All awards and rankings are made by the Classics faculty meeting as a committee of the whole.
-Please note that the University has minimum requirements for teaching appointments, which include full-time residency, minimum 3.0 GPA, good academic standing, no more than 12 units of incompletes, and satisfactory progress toward the degree (details in APM 410 and the Red Binder).
+Please note that the University has minimum requirements for teaching appointments, which include full-time residency, minimum 3.0 GPA, good academic standing, no more than 12 units of incompletes, and satisfactory progress toward the degree (details in APM 410 and the Red Binder which are housed in the departmental office).